 You may see hardy locals going for a dip, but with wild winds making wilder waves, swimming is best left to the brave.

-There’s something about fresh, salty air that always seems to work up an appetite, so make sure you stop in at the Duke of Edinburgh pub in Pōrangahau village for a pint and some post-beach fish and chips on your way home.
+There’s something about fresh, salty air that always seems to work up an appetite, so make sure you stop in at Flotsam and Jetsam in Pōrangahau village for coffee and homemade treats, or across the road the Duke of Edinburgh pub for a pint and some post-beach fish and chips on your way home.

 Pōrangahau’s other claim to fame is that it’s home to the hill with the longest place name in the world: Taumatawhakatangihangakōauauotamateaturipukakapikimaungahoronukupōkaiwhenuakitānatahu.